Nammm-1/IT-Ticketsytem/README.md

-# 🎫 IT Department Ticketing System
+# 🎫 Bowie State University - IT Support Ticketing System

-A comprehensive, full-stack IT support ticketing system built with modern web technologies.
+A comprehensive, full-stack IT support ticketing system built with modern web technologies for Bowie State University.
 Streamline your IT support process with a centralized platform for creating, tracking, and resolving IT-related issues.

 ## ✨ Features